-Commissioned by the Bristol Law Society, the West of England Combined Authority (WECA) and Bristol+BathLegalTech, the report will provide comprehensive analysis of the region’s strengths in LegalTech and innovation and provide recommendations for the growth of the sector.
-Foot Anstey, Burges Salmon, Datasharp Integrated Communications, Foot Anstey, PracticeEvolve, University of Law and VWV have all signed up as the first business partner.
+Commissioned by the Bristol Law Society, the West of England Combined Authority (WECA), Invest Bristol & Bath and Bristol+BathLegalTech, the report will provide comprehensive analysis of the region’s strengths in LegalTech and innovation and provide recommendations for the growth of the sector.
+Foot Anstey, Burges Salmon, Datasharp Integrated Communications, Foot Anstey, PracticeEvolve, University of Law and VWV have all signed up as business partners so far.

 West of England Mayor Tim Bowles said:

 “The West of England is a vibrant and dynamic hub for innovation in professional services.
 LegalTech brings together our forward-looking legal sector with our globally recognised tech sector to revolutionise the way the legal industry operates.